Optiplex series 4, 3020

 Next up is the actual 3020.

-To power switch simply jump P3 to P6. ( all you need to know is here) The switch a momentary closed SPST switch, normally open) SPST = single pole , single throw)
+To power switch simply closes or jumps P3 to P6. ( all you need to know is here) The switch a momentary closed SPST switch, normally open) SPST = single pole , single throw)

-The LED is a bi-color LED (polarity reversal) yellow plastic but glows white or yellow. (confirmed on P2 and P4 this is the power button switch LED pins)
+The LED is a bi-color LED (allowing polarity reversal) yellow plastic but glows white or yellow. (confirmed on P2 and P4 this is the power button switch LED pins)

-The power on pin is: (P3) if you ground this pin PC will turn on. (jump P3 to P6 ground) This is my cable. (actual)
+The power on pin is: (P3) if you ground this pin in any way, the PC will turn on. or (jump P3 to P6 ground) This is my cable. (actual)

-And Acid test for the Power LED is force a dead PC errors (like unplug all RAM and make sure you get the dead ram blink codes) The factory manual covers all this.
+The Acid test for the Power LED blink codes, is force PC errors (like unplugging all RAM and make sure you get the dead ram blink codes) The factory manual covers all this.

 The Power LED blinks 3,3, amber code, but is code 3, with NO RAM, no Memory installed. (the VGA ports are dead due to NO RAM)

-This is the bi-color L.E.D. used, (In he power button actual) as you can see the PC does polarity reversal to run this device.
+This is the bi-color L.E.D. used, (In the power button actual) as you can see the PC does polarity reversal to run this device.